bitmaker-software/cisco-spark-onboarding-bot/README.md

 ## How do I get set up?

-* Create a .env file on the bot dir (_/bot/.env_) with the Cisco Spark App information (more on this later) plus the database connection settings (use the _.env.template_ file as a model)
+* Create a .env file on the bot dir (_/bot/.env_) with the Cisco Spark App information (more on this later) plus the database connection settings (use the _.env.template_ file as a model) and the hostname/port

 ##### Database
 * You will need a PostgreSQL database (**see the Docker section bellow**)